Interstate 495 (New York): HOV restrictions

 There is one HOV lane in each direction, in the median of the highway, between exit 32 (Little Neck Parkway), near the Queens–Nassau border, to exit 64 (NY 112), in central Suffolk County.
-From 6:00 am to 10:00 am and from 3:00 pm to 8:00 pm Monday through Friday, the HOV lanes are limited to busses, motorcycles, and Clean Pass vehicles without occupancy requirement and passenger vehicles with at least two occupants.
+From 6:00 am to 10:00 am and from 3:00 pm to 8:00 pm Monday through Friday, the HOV lanes are limited to busses, motorcycles, and passenger vehicles with at least two occupants.
 Trailers and commercial trucks are always prohibited therein.
 Vehicles are only allowed to enter and exit the lanes at designated junctions.

 Originally, the HOV lanes were restricted to passenger vehicles with at least two occupants.
-Starting in 2006, drivers of certain hybrid vehicle models were allowed to use the lanes even if they were driving alone.
+In 2006, drivers of certain hybrid vehicle models were allowed to use the lanes even if they were driving alone under the Clean Pass Program.
+However, The restriction was removed in 2025, after the Program ended.
 By 2014, over one-third of all traffic on the LIE between exits 32 and 64 used the HOV lane during peak hours.
 NYSDOT contemplated restricting the lanes to passenger vehicles with at least three occupants but ultimately decided against this change.

 History

 I-495 was constructed in stages from 1940 to 1972.
-Its completion was intended to alleviate congestion along local roads in Long Island.
+Its completion was intended to alleviate congestion along local roads on Long Island.
 Most of the highway in Queens was built as part of the Interstate Highway System, with 90 percent funding from the federal government and 10 percent from the New York state government.
 The portion of the highway in Nassau and Suffolk counties was built with equal funding from the federal and state governments.